jamietre/SharpLinter/README.md

-    -j jslint.js              use file specified to parse files instead of embedded (probably old) script. if omitted, will attempt first to read the file 'jslint.js' from the application director, and will fall back on the embedded file.
+    -j jslint.js              use file specified to parse files instead of embedded (probably old) script. if omitted, will attempt first to read the file 'jslint.js' from the application directory, and will fall back on the embedded version.

     -y                        Also run the script through YUI compressor to look for errors